kgururaj/GenomicsDB_wiki/Bug-report.md

 ### Enable core dumps
 A core dump file contains the state of the program at the time of the crash and can be used to debug the program offline, even on a different machine, without any input data.

 However, on most systems, core dump generation is disabled by default.
-You can find out how to enable generation of core dump files on the web; for example, ["Enable Linux Core Dump"](http://www.idimmu.net/2013/06/21/enable-linux-core-dump/) and ["HOWTO enable core-dumps"](http://en.linuxreviews.org/HOWTO_enable_core-dumps) for GNU/Linux and [" Generating core dumps in el capitan "](https://forums.developer.apple.com/thread/43006) for MacOSX.
+You can find out how to enable generation of core dump files on the web; for example, ["Enable Linux Core Dump"](http://www.idimmu.net/2013/06/21/enable-linux-core-dump/) and ["HOWTO enable core-dumps"](http://en.linuxreviews.org/HOWTO_enable_core-dumps) for GNU/Linux and ["Generating core dumps in el capitan "](https://forums.developer.apple.com/thread/43006) for MacOSX.

 Ultimately, if you run _ulimit -c_, you should see a non-zero value (or the string _unlimited_).